Another One bites the dust

 After thirteen years and many, many, many deaths , I hope you will forgive me for my jubilation at the fall of Syrian monster and latest refugee, Bashar al-Assad.
-The very best leaders are those who share in the deprivations of those who follow them, but Bashar may have left it a little to discover how it feels to be driven from his country by an armed conflict, his (many) homes ransacked, the family tomb desecrated (they even burned the disinterred body of his father, though that may have been as much to do with the fact his father was probably an even bigger monster than he himself is) and to know that if he ever sets foot in Syria again he will likely meet a sticky end.
+The very best leaders are those who share in the deprivations of those who follow them, but Bashar may have left it a little late to discover how it feels to be driven from his country by an armed conflict, his (many) homes ransacked, the family tomb desecrated (they even burned the disinterred body of his father, though that may have been as much to do with the fact his father was probably an even bigger monster than he himself is) and to know that if he ever sets foot in Syria again he will likely meet a sticky end.

 Still, better late than never.